This agreement is made between Counsellor Gilly Chapell and Client..................................... Address:

 Your privacy is important to me.
+Your contact details will only ever be used for appointments and sending agreed resources.
 Arriving no more than a few minutes before your appointment will reduce the likelihood of clients crossing paths on my drive or you meeting anyone other than your Counsellor.
 To protect your therapeutic journey and privacy social media connections are appropriately limited.

 The work that we do together is private; however there are some limits to the degree of confidentiality that counselling can offer any client.
 These are explained as follows:

 All BACP registered Counsellors have regular Supervision.
 What this means to you is the material discussed during session is taken in confidence to a qualified supervisor whilst keeping your identity private.
 This is to ensure your best interests are always at the heart of our work together.
 I participate in one-to-one supervision and peer to peer supervision, along side continuous professional development (work related learning).

 I have a duty if there is a risk of serious harm to you or others to manage and reduce that risk.
 Often suicide or violence is disclosed in sessions which presents a conflict between keeping our work private and making a disclosure which will reduce the risk of harm.
 The ethical approach is to discuss any conflict in advance or as soon as possible after the conflict becomes apparent.
 By speaking further it can help to clarify what was said and therefore the risk that was heard.
 It also may present you with choices as to what support you would prefer.
 Clients are usually relieved to discover self harm and suicidal thoughts are the bodies way of creating soothing through the cortisol released after dangerous behaviour.

 Brief notes are kept about the material shared in session, separate from your identity and comply with the new general data protection law.
 Counselling notes could be requested for submission by a court of law.